-But, since these apps are preinstalled with Windows 10, you cannot uninstall them directly.
-Although it’s not advised to uninstall the pre-installed apps, because you may uninstall the Windows Store accidentally, there is still an advanced method through which you can uninstall Windows 10 built-in apps that you don’t want.
+But, since these apps are preinstalled with Windows 10 and windows 11 PC, you cannot uninstall them directly.
+Although it’s not advised to uninstall the pre-installed apps, because you may uninstall the Windows Store accidentally, there is still an advanced method through which you can uninstall Windows 10 and 11 built-in apps that you don’t want.
 Let’s find out more.

 Step 1: Click on the Windows icon on your desktop and type Powershell in the search box.
 Right-click on the result and click on Run as Administrator.